 Betty goes snooping as well, and we start to suspect that the producers don’t really grasp the purpose of “eye-candy” as she’s always snooping in a dress, her hat, gloves and purse – like there’s a sale at Macy’s.
 Maybe the hotness comes from seeing Billy and Betty get knocked out and tied up so much?
 Like in almost every Chapter.
 Which raises the issue: the number of times these two are knocked unconscious by crooks, shouldn’t they have some kind of prolonged head trauma, or concussion, or just plain brain damage by now?

-Although, back in the days when cars were the size of yachts, injuries weren’t what they are now; I mean, when people get shot, they just hold their sides and fall down – no entry wounds, no exit wounds, hell, not even a droplet of blood stains their neatly-pressed suits and crisp hats.
+Although, back in the days when cars were the size of yachts, injuries weren’t what they are now; I mean, when people got shot back then, they just made a pained expression and fell down – no entry wounds, no exit wounds, hell, not even a droplet of blood stains their neatly-pressed suits and crisp hats.

 ADVENTURES OF CAPTAIN MARVEL was co-directed by John English (co-director of 19 Republic serials from 1937’s ZORRO RIDES AGAIN to 1944’s CAPTAIN AMERICA) and William Witney (co-director of 23 Republic serials from 1937 to 1943).
 These were the days when studios would sign you to work for them exclusively.
 No credit is given to Captain Marvel’s creators.
 No surprise.